xf8b/AdminBot/README.md

 ## Docs
 See [the documentation](https://xf8b.github.io/documentation/xf8bot/).
 ## License
-xf8bot is licensed under GPL v3.
+xf8bot is licensed under AGPL v3, or at your option, any later version.
 You can see details at [COPYING.md](COPYING.md).
 ## Notices
 The command handler for `>ping` is licensed under Apache 2.0.
 The file contains a notice.